Robotto/ISS_LAMP/README.md

 The IPv4 address of the server (and GMT offset for ntp time) is hardcoded into the arduino code.
 And easily changeable there.

-The location (LATTITUDE, LONGTITUDE, TIMEZONE), that the ISS data lookups are based on, fetched from the [ipInfo API](https://github.com/ipinfo/python) .
+The location (LATTITUDE, LONGTITUDE, TIMEZONE), that the ISS data lookups are based on, fetched from the [ipInfo API](https://github.com/ipinfo/python) ... but are sometimes hardcoded if i don't like the IPinfo i get about my home IP.

 I use an old VFD display as my debug window on the arduino.
 It should be quite easy to change it to the serial interface, but beware the hardware.